Vacant Lot Soil Remediation Budget Planner

 - Labor hours per cubic yard removed: 0.6

-Based on the formulas above, the planner will estimate the excavation volume and tonnage, calculate direct and total costs for each strategy, and show approximately how many weeks of volunteer work are needed if the group relies heavily on community labor.
+Based on the formulas above, the planner will estimate excavation volume and tonnage, calculate direct and total costs for each strategy, and show how many weeks of volunteer support are needed if the group relies heavily on community labor.

-They can then compare those results to grant opportunities, partner capacity, and desired project timeline to decide whether to pursue a fast excavation project, a capped garden with raised beds, or a longer-term phytoremediation plan.
+They can then compare those results to grant opportunities, partner capacity, and the desired project timeline to decide whether the lot is better suited to a fast excavation project, a capped garden with raised beds, or a longer-term phytoremediation plan.

 This tool is designed for early planning and budgeting, not for regulatory decisions.
 Important limitations include: